 The Census Bureau is one of 10 principal statistical agencies in the Federal government.
-A statistical agency, as defined in the Federal Register January 29,

-1996 (Volume 61, Number 20, pages 2875-2879), is an agency or organizational unit of the Executive Branch whose activities are predominantly the collection, compilation, processing or analysis of information for statistical purposes.
+A statistical agency, as defined in the Federal Register January 29, 1996 (Volume 61, Number 20, pages 2875-2879), is an agency or organizational unit of the Executive Branch whose activities are predominantly the collection, compilation, processing or analysis of information for statistical purposes.
 Statistical agencies have long been leaders in the development and implementation of quality guidelines for information products.
-As with other statistical agencies, the information quality guidelines of the Census Bureau will supplement those of the department of which we are part, the Department of Commerce (DOC); we also conform to the guidelines of the DOC.

 The Office of Management and Budget (OMB), in its February 22, 2002 issuance of government-wide information quality guidelines, recognizes that Federal statistical organizations provide a substantial variety of data.
-Accordingly, while the Census Bureau will be part of a joint Federal statistical agency notice on information quality guidelines, it presents its specific response to the OMB directive on quality, including utility, objectivity, and integrity.
+Accordingly, while the Census Bureau is part of a joint Federal statistical agency notice on information quality guidelines, it presents its specific response to the OMB directive on quality, including utility, objectivity, and integrity.
 The Census Bureau considers its published statistical information to be "influential," and does not distinguish among the many data it releases annually those which are more or less influential.
-The Census Bureau does not disseminate other kinds of data beyond statistical information that are covered by OMB's directive.
 The original and supporting data it collects and develops to generate its statistical information products are covered by the same quality guidelines as the information it disseminates, and are proprietary and confidential.
+The Census Bureau will demonstrate in its Paperwork Reduction Act clearance packages that each such draft information collection will result in information that will be collected, maintained, and used in a way consistent with all applicable information quality guidelines.
 Analyses it conducts that become part of Census Bureau statistical information products are covered by the same quality guidelines.
-For non-scientific, nonfinancial, non-statistical disseminated information, the Census Bureau follows the quality guidelines determined by the Department of Commerce.
-There is a process in place for adding disclaimers to work produced under grants and awards, and papers written and speeches given by Census Bureau employees, which do not fall under section 515 information quality guidelines.
+There is a process in place for adding disclaimers to work produced under grants and awards, and papers written and speeches given by Census Bureau employees, which do not fall under section 515 information quality guidelines as long as the documents are not disseminated by the Census Bureau.
+These information quality guidelines do not apply to press releases, fact sheets, press conferences or similar communications in any medium that announce, support the announcement or give public notice of information the Census Bureau has disseminated elsewhere.
+These guidelines do not cover archival information disseminated by the Census Bureau before October 1, 2002, and still maintained by the Census Bureau as archival material.
+Nor do these guidelines cover information limited to adjudicative processes, such as pleadings, including information developed during the conduct of any criminal or civil action or administrative enforcement action, investigation or audit against specific parties, or information distributed in documents limited to administrative action determining the rights and liabilities of specific parties under applicable statutes and regulations.
+Third-party information, such as from states and local governments, may be included in information that the Census Bureau disseminates.
+Although third-party sources may not be directly subject to Section 515, information from such sources, when used by the Census Bureau to develop information products, must be of known quality and consistent with the Census Bureau's information quality guidelines.
+When such information is used, any limitations, assumptions, collection methods, or uncertainties concerning it are taken into account and disclosed.